guptaNswati/-fh_team04-project02/README.txt

-   Colors.java		A class that sets the colors for the squares on the board GameWindow.java	A class that displays the game board and pieces on the screen and allows users to play the game
+   Colors.java		A class that sets the colors for the squares on the board GameWindow.java	A class that displays the game board and pieces on the screen and allows users to play the game GameWindowCommented.java
+			A version of the source file GameWindow.java but with added high-level comments

    KamisadoBoard.java	An older version of GameWindow.java
    KBoard.java		A class that sets the pieces on the board Main Menu.java	A class that loads up the main menu when run